 This journey will be bumpy.
 Make a commitment to your children/child, yourself, and promise to have open and honest communication where their well-being is concerned.

 When it applies, rules for each household should be agreed upon at the very beginning.
 Your children will test you both.
-Rules will help to ensure routine and structure, no matter whi which they need greatly.
+Rules will help to ensure routine and structure.

 Avoid Negative Talk